pdjr-beatrice/beatrice-wheelhouse/README.md

 wheelhouse by specifying a roof that will integrate with the original timber structure.

-The design proposal is being developed as a 3D model in [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/personal).
+The design proposal is implemented as a 3D model in [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/personal).

 The